graemez/graemez/README.md

-## ABOUT ME
+# ABOUT ME
 ---

-My name is Graeme Chiasson (@graemez).
+### My name is Graeme Chiasson.
 I am a Data Manager/Epidemiologist with a passion for informatics and data modernization.

  - I mainly use SQL and Python with some SAS
  - data automation and efficiency pojects